OpenFn/postman/README.md

   Shows the submission information.

 - `job:show <UUID>`
+  Shows basic information about a job, and trigger.

+- `job:submissions <UUID>`
-  Shows basic information about a job, it's trigger and submissions.
+  Shows basic information about a job, and submissions.

 - `inbox:autoprocess:<on|off> <UUID>`
   Toggles autoprocess for an Inbox